rostilos/sonarqube-magento2-rules/README.md

 </a>
 </p>

-<h2>Installation</h2>
-To install the plugin you can take either a compiled binary from the assets of the corresponding releases, or build from source.
-To build a plugin from source, execute this command from the project root directory:

-`mvn clean package`

-The plugin jar file is generated in the project's `target/` directory.

 <h2>Compatibility</h2>
 <p>
 Specifies the SQ server versions on which the plugin was tested.
-Correctness of work on versions lower/higher is not excluded, but is not guaranteed at the moment
+Correctness of work on versions lower/higher is not excluded, but is not guaranteed at the moment.
+For example, version 1.3.0 was successfully installed on SQ Server v10.7, but was not fully tested
 </p>
 <table>
     <thead>